topurayhan007/Chatter/README.md

 ## A chatting app made using Android Studio and Firebase, written in Java.

+### Functionalities:
+   - Able to sigup using email (not verified ones)
+   - Able to chat
+   - Able to send photos
+   - Able to add reactions to messages or photos
+   - Able to add search new users
+   - Able to add users as friend (couldn't implement)
+   - Able to update profile picture
+   - Able to update name
+   - Able to update username
+   - Able to update password (not implemented)
+   - Able to update email (not implemented)

+### Dependencies:
+   - Firebase Authentication using custom email
+   - Firebase Realtime Database
+   - Firebase Storage
+   - hdodenhof/CircleImageView
+   - pgreze/android-reactions
+   - square/picasso

 ### To use the app download this apk file:

  #### [https://github.com/topurayhan007/Chatter/raw/main/APK/Chatter.apk]